-Crisp around edges and smooth and silky smooth in the centre with plenty of fresh vegetables and crunchy fresh bamboo make these gluten-free, egg-free and lactose-free tofu veggie pancakes with zingy dipping sauce delightful.
+Tofu Veggie Pancakes are crisp around edges and smooth and silky smooth in the centre with plenty of fresh vegetables and crunchy fresh bamboo with a zingy dipping sauce.
+(Gluten-free, egg-free, vegan and lactose-free)

 Have you ever visited the Chi Lin Nunnery and Nan Lian Gardens in Diamond Hill, Hong Kong?
 Once you step inside this beautiful monastery and gardens you will have stepped into a tranquil, peaceful and quiet place away from the hustle and bustle of city life.

 The Chi Lin Nunnery is a large temple complex of elegant wooden architecture, treasured Buddhist relics and soul-soothing lotus ponds.

 The attached Nan Lian Gardens are for me the most stunning part of the experience.
 They say it is Tang dynasty style but after living in Japan I think the there is a large Japanese influence in the flora and rock formations.

 After you spend a couple of hours soaking in the beauty, you can enjoy a lovely vegetarian dim sum lunch right under the waterfall.
 The Chi Lin Vegetarian Restaurant 龍門樓 – 志蓮素齋 is a beautiful place with a lovely menu.
 I was enjoying a 5 course set lunch menu.
 Oh my goodness they give you so much food and even if you are a meat eater you will find these little dim sum dishes satisfying.

 I noticed across the crowded dim sum dining room a book for sale and it was their own Chi Lin Vegetarian cookbook so I snagged one up and I was off try some of these delicious vegetarian dim sum dishes.